Zeta36/docker-magento2-intalled/README.md

 root@...:/app# gosu application php -d memory_limit=-1 ./bin/magento setup:upgrade
 ```

-## Using the module
+## Exposing the server to internet

-In order to be able to create an account or login to an existing Doofinder account during the module initial setup, you will have to expose your local webserver to internet (to receive a callback).

-To do so, you can use, for example; the utility Ngrok: https://dashboard.ngrok.com/get-started/setup
+To expose our local server to internet we can use, for example; the utility Ngrok: https://dashboard.ngrok.com/get-started/setup

-And once you have the external ip created (and before running the `docker-compose up`) simply edit the `.env` file and set the MAGENTO_BASE_URL=ip (for example: MAGENTO_BASE_URL=7dd5-80-26-218-151.ngrok.io)
+Once we have the external ip created (and before running the docker-compose up) simply edit the .env file and set the MAGENTO_BASE_URL=ip (for example: MAGENTO_BASE_URL=7dd5-80-26-218-151.ngrok.io)

-So, when the installation process finished, instead of accessing to `http://localhost:80` you will use: `http://ip:80` (for example: `https://7dd5-80-26-218-151.ngrok.io`).
+So, when the installation process finished, instead of accessing to http://localhost:80 we will use: http://ip:80 (for example: https://7dd5-80-26-218-151.ngrok.io).

 ## Xdebug ready to use